ballerina-platform/ballerina-dev-website/learn/guides/managing-dependencies.md

 ## Specifying dependencies

 A package can depend on other packages that are available in Ballerina repositories.
 By default, Ballerina searches for the dependencies in 2 repositories: The distribution repository and the Ballerina Central repository.
-It also supports a third repository, named the Local Repository which is useful in the package development phase and for bug fixing.
-The local repository is used to to temporarily override dependencies for testing or development purposes.
+It also supports a third repository named the `local repository`, which is useful in the package development phase and for bug fixing.
+The local repository is used to temporarily override dependencies for testing or development purposes.

 **Distribution repository**

-The distribution repository is a file system repository that comes with the local ballerina installation.
+The distribution repository is a file system repository that comes with the local Ballerina installation.
 The repository is located at `<BALLERINA_HOME>/repo/bala`.

 **Ballerina Central repository**

-Ballerina Central repository is a remote repository, and thereby, it comes with a local file system cache, which is located at
+The Ballerina Central repository is a remote repository, and thereby, it comes with a local file system cache, which is located at
 `<USER_HOME>/.ballerina/repositories/central.ballerina.io/repo/bala`.
 When resolving a dependency, the remote repository will be queried only if the specified version is not present in its local cache.

 **Local repository**

-The local repository is also a file system repository which will be created in the `<USER_HOME>` location.
+The local repository is also a file system repository, which will be created in the `<USER_HOME>` location.
 The repository location is `<USER_HOME>/.ballerina/repositories/local/repo/bala`.
-For details on using the local repository please refer to the section [local repository](/learn/user-guide/ballerina-packages/dependencies/#local-repository).
+For details on using the local repository, see [local repository](/learn/user-guide/ballerina-packages/dependencies/#local-repository).

 ### Importing a module

-Using an import statement in the Ballerina code, you can use exported modules of any of the packages.
+By using an import statement in the Ballerina code, you can use exported modules of any of the packages.
 This enables access to all public symbols in the imported module.

 The import declaration syntax is as follows.